Please see our Latest News for service updates during Covid-19.

 Yes.
 If you need a prescription for an acute problem the GP+ service will provide you with one.

 If you need a repeat prescription for your regular medication then the GP+ service will provide a 1 month supply.
-We recommend you continue to order the regular medication from your practice.
+You are advised to continue to order your regular medication from your practice.

 GP+ reserves the right to refuse to prescribe medication after appropriate assessments.